Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

 · 1tsp salt

 · 1 tbs Coconut Sugar (coconut sugar is made from the nectar of the coconut palm blossom.
-If you cant buy it substitute ½ brown sugar & ½ white sugar)
+If you cant buy it substitute ½ brown sugar and ½ white sugar)

 METHOD:

-1. Add all ingredients to a large pot & bring slowly to boil stirring constantly
+1. Add all ingredients to a large pot and bring slowly to boil stirring constantly

 2. Once rice is boiling turn heat back to lowest point, put lid on the pot (do not remove lid after this point until ready to serve)